 Unlike shipping standard freight, heavy equipment transport requires special handling, oversize load permits, and special freight carriers.

-If you’re looking at moving some heavy equipment or machinery, it’s important to work with a skilled professional who’s capable of taking that job on, as it requires a lot of knowledge and skill to get the task done safely.
+If you’re looking at moving some heavy equipment, it’s important to work with a skilled professional who’s capable of taking that job on, as it requires a lot of knowledge to get the task done safely.